 Niue is an island that enables you to ride to your heart’s content.
-There are five official bike trails, more than 190km (118 miles) of bush trails to explore, and 123km (76 miles) of quiet paved roads.
+There are five official bike trails, more than 190 km (118 mi) of bush trails to explore and 123 km (76 mi) of quiet paved roads.
 In short, you can cycle just about anywhere on this glorious tropical island.
-However, there are a few misconceptions when it comes to biking in Niue, from cycling around the island to where you can get a bike, so we’re setting the record straight with these tips for cycling in Niue!
+However, there are a few misconceptions when it comes to biking in Niue, from cycling around the island to where you can get a bike, so we’re setting the record straight with these essential tips for cycling in Niue!

-1. There are Plenty of Bike Rental Options
+1. There are Plenty of Bike Rentals on the Island

 Any great cycling adventure starts with a bike, which you can easily hire in Niue.
-Mountain bikes and e-bikes are available to hire from various vehicle rental companies, dedicated bike hire companies and from accommodations either for a fee or free of charge.
+Mountain bikes and e-bikes are available to hire from various gear rental companies and some accommodations.
 Compare your bike hire options in Where to Rent Bikes in Niue.

-5. Wearing a Helmet is Not Compulsory, but Recommended
+4. Wearing a Helmet is Not Compulsory, But Recommended

 In Niue, it’s not the law to wear a helmet when cycling.
 However, for obvious safety reasons, it’s always recommended to wear a helmet when cycling.

-6. Mountain Bikes are Better than Road Bikes
+7. Mountain Bikes are Better than Road Bikes on Niue’s Roads

 If you were planning on packing your road bike for Niue, then forget it.
-Niue’s bush trails and even its sealed roads are much better suited for mountain bikes, due to the many potholes and uneven terrain along the way.
-All of the bike rentals in Niue are for mountain bikes or e-bike that are designed for rough terrain.
+Niue’s bush trails and even its sealed roads are much better suited for mountain bikes due to the many potholes and uneven terrain along the way.
+All of the bike rentals in Niue are mountain bikes or e-bikes that are designed for rough terrain.

-7. Bear in Mind the Heat when Planning Your Ride
+8. Take into Account the Heat When Planning Your Ride

 9. Avoid Cycling at Night